The U.S. could run out of cash to pay its bills by June 1, Yellen warns Congress

 House Republicans are demanding deep spending cuts and other policy changes in exchange for raising the debt limit.
 President Biden has insisted he won't negotiate over the full faith and credit of the federal government.

-On Monday, President Biden invited McCarthy into a meeting at the White House on May 9 with Senate Majority Leader Chuck Schumer and House Minority Leader Hakeem Jeffries, along with Senate Minority Leader Mitch McConnell.
+On Monday, President Biden invited McCarthy to a meeting at the White House on May 9 with Senate Majority Leader Chuck Schumer, D-N.Y., and House Minority Leader Hakeem Jeffries, D-N.Y., along with Senate Minority Leader Mitch McConnell, R-Ky.
+According to a White House official, Biden plans to use the meeting to stress the urgency of avoiding a default, while discussing a separate process to address government spending.

 The government technically reached its debt limit in January, but Yellen said then that she could use emergency measures to buy time and allow the government to keep paying bills temporarily.